-The drug was administered subcutaneously for six months and it dramatically reduced the number of migraine attacks: half of the patients that received the high dosage reported a 50% or higher reduction in the number of days in a month in which they suffered from a migraine.
-“The results of [the clinical trial] represent a real transition for migraine patients from poorly understood, repurposed treatments, to a specific migraine-designed therapy", said Peter Goadsby from King’s College Hospital in London in an interview to the website "Science Alert".
+Administered subcutaneously for six months, the drug dramatically reduced the number of migraine attacks: half of the patients who received the high dosage reported a reduction of 50% or more in the number of days per month in which they suffered from a migraine.
+“The results of [the clinical trial] represent a real transition for migraine patients from poorly understood, repurposed treatments, to a specific migraine-designed therapy,” said lead researcher Peter Goadsby from King’s College Hospital in London in an interview to the website Science Alert.

-Goadsby told Migraine Action, a British non-profit organization that aids migraine patients, that the development of these novel drugs "represents an incredibly important step forward for migraine understanding and migraine treatment.”
-Simon Evans, Chief Executive of Migraine Action added that "migraine is too often trivialized as just a headache when, in reality, it can be a debilitating, chronic condition that can destroy lives…We hope that this marks the start of real change in how this condition is treated and perceived.”
+Goadsby told Migraine Action, a British non-profit organization that aids migraine patients, that the development of these novel drugs “Represents an incredibly important step forward for migraine understanding and migraine treatment.”
+Simon Evans, Chief Executive of Migraine Action added that “Migraine is too often trivialized as just a headache when, in reality, it can be a debilitating, chronic condition that can destroy lives…We hope that this marks the start of real change in how this condition is treated and perceived.”